AkshandraSingh/ishansingh1010/README.md

 Hey there!
 I'm Ishan Singh, your enthusiastic Full Stack developer, with a burning passion for open-source projects. 🌟

-🔥 I've been on an exhilarating journey into the world of Node.js, and I've conjured up some mind-blowing projects:
+🔥 I've been on an exhilarating journey into the world of coding, and I've conjured up some mind-blowing projects:

 1. **Virtual Assistant:** An innovative voice-powered assistant that brings convenience to your fingertips.
 2. **Employee Tracking System:** Your go-to solution for effortless employee management.